Information Publication Scheme Agency Plan

-The Tax Practitioners Board (TPB) is an agency subject to the Freedom of Information Act 1982 (FOI Act) and is required to comply with the Information Publication Scheme (IPS) requirements.
-The TPB has prepared this agency plan as required by subsection 8(1) of the FOI Act.
+The Tax Practitioners Board (TPB) is an agency subject to the FOI Act and has prepared this agency plan as required by subsection 8(1) of the FOI Act.

 The purpose of this agency plan is to:

-- assist the TPB in planning and developing its contribution to the IPS
+- assist us in planning and administering our IPS entry

-- indicate what information the TPB proposes to publish (IPS information holdings) and how and to whom the information will be published
+- indicate what information we propose to publish and how the information will be published on our website

-- outline how the TPB will otherwise comply with the IPS requirements under the FOI Act.
+- outline how we will otherwise comply with the IPS requirements under the FOI Act.

-- proactively identify and publish all information required to be published in accordance with subsection 8(2) of the FOI Act
+- proactively identify and publish all information required to be published (subsection 8(2) of the FOI Act)

-- proactively identify and publish any optional information to be published in accordance with subsection 8(4) of the FOI Act
+- proactively identify and publish any other information to be published (subsection 8(4) of the FOI Act)

-- review and ensure on a regular basis that information published under the IPS is accurate, up to date and complete in accordance with section 8B of the FOI Act
+- review and ensure on a regular basis that information published under the IPS is accurate, up to date and complete (section 8B of the FOI Act)

 - ensure that information published under the IPS is easily discoverable, understandable, machine readable, re-useable and transformable

-- ensure satisfactory conformance with the Web Content Accessibility Guidelines (version 2)
+- ensure satisfactory conformance with the Web Content Accessibility Guidelines (Version 2) (WCAG 2.0)

-- measure the success of the TPB’s IPS contribution by reference to community feedback and compliance review processes
+- measure the success of our IPS entry by compliance review processes

-- adopt best practice initiatives in implementing and administering the TPB’s contribution to the IPS.
+- adopt best practice initiatives in implementing and administering our IPS entry.

-The Secretary of the TPB is responsible for leading the TPB’s work on IPS compliance and implementing the 2010 FOI reforms.
-From 1 May 2011, the TPB’s Business Systems and Services and Communications Units, with the assistance of the Legal Unit, will monitor the TPB’s ongoing compliance with the IPS and ensure that the TPB’s IPS entry is accurate, up-to-date and complete.
+The Secretary/Chief Executive Officer of the TPB is responsible for leading our compliance with the IPS.
+Our Corporate Services area, with the assistance of the Information Technology and Legal Units, will monitor our ongoing compliance with the IPS and ensure that our IPS entry is accurate, up-to-date and complete.

-The TPB has identified the information that it is required to publish in accordance with section 8(2) of the FOI Act.
-The TPB will also undertake a review of its current information to identify information that may be published in accordance with section 8(4) of the FOI Act.
+We have identified the information that we're required to publish in accordance with section 8(2) of the FOI Act.
+We will also undertake a periodical review of our current information to identify information that may be published in accordance with section 8(4) of the FOI Act.

-The TPB will arrange for IPS documents which are not available on the TPB website, to be made available on request.
-The TPB will publish on its website a list of any IPS documents that it is not practical to publish online.
-The website will state that a person seeking access to any of these documents may contact the TPB’s FOI Coordinator to arrange access.
+We will arrange for IPS documents which are not available on our website, to be made available on request.
+We will publish on our website a list of any IPS documents that is not practical to publish online.
+The website will state that a person seeking access to any of these documents may contact our FOI Coordinator to arrange access.

 IPS Information architecture

-The IPS information holdings that are available on the TPB website will be published under the following headings:
+The IPS entry is published on our website under the following headings:

 - Agency plan